South Asian cuisine: History

-In the late 18th and early 19th century, an autobiography of the Scottish Robert Lindsay mentions a Sylheti man called Saeed Ullah cooking a curry for Lindsay's family.
+In the late 18th and early 19th century, an autobiography of the Scottish Robert Lindsay mentions a Sylheti man, called Saeed Ullah, cooking a curry for Lindsay's family.
 This is possibly the oldest record of Indian cuisine in the United Kingdom.

 Bhang eaters from India c.
 1790.
 Bhang is an edible preparation of cannabis native to the Indian subcontinent.
 It has been used in food and drink as early as 1000 BCE by Hindus in ancient India.

 A page from the Nimatnama-i-Nasiruddin-Shahi, the book of delicacies and recipes.
 It documents the fine art of making kheer.

 Medieval Indian Manuscript Nimatnama-i-Nasiruddin-Shahi (circa 16th century) showing samosas being served.

 By culture

-Afghan cuisine
+Afghan

 Afghan cuisine is influenced by Persian, Central Asian, and Indian cuisines due to Afghanistan's close proximity and cultural ties.
-The cuisine is halal and mainly based on mutton, beef and poultry with rice and Afghan bread.
+The cuisine is halal and mainly based on lamb, beef, and poultry with rice and Afghan bread.